Chickens

 The truth about a chicken’s life

-Turbo chicken is a term used to describe the most common type of industrial chicken, which is bred to grow extremely quickly – from 45 g to a giant weighing over 2 kg in approximately 35 days.
-No chicken can grow that quickly without serious consequences.
+Turbo chicken refers to the most common industrial chicken breed, bred to grow extremely fast—from 45 g to over 2 kg in about 35 days.
+No chicken can grow this fast without severe consequences.

-The unnatural turbo growth causes serious health problems: breathing difficulties, organ failure, paralysis, and difficulty walking.
+This unnatural turbo growth causes serious health issues: breathing distress, organ failure, paralysis, and difficulty walking.

-Three out of four chickens experience varying degrees of difficulty walking because their legs cannot support their massive weight.
-In some cases, this can lead to a slow death by starvation as their legs fail completely.
-The rapid growth puts strain on their internal organs, and the chickens risk dying of heart failure.
+Three out of four chickens suffer from varying degrees of lameness because their legs can’t support their massive bodies.
+In some cases, this leads to slow starvation as the legs give out completely.
+The turbo growth strains internal organs, putting chickens at risk of dying from heart failure.

 Minimal space causes stress

-Danish broiler chickens live in very confined spaces, with up to 40,000 animals in the same hall.
-When they approach slaughter time, there can be up to 20 chickens in just 1 m2.
+Danish slaughter chickens live in extremely cramped conditions, with up to 40,000 animals in a single hall.
+Near slaughter time, there may be up to 20 chickens in just 1 square meter.

-Similarly, one can imagine a small bedroom measuring 10 m² filled with 200 chickens.
+Imagine a small bedroom of 10 square meters packed with 200 chickens.

 Save animals by choosing plant-based

-The fate of wildlife is closely linked to the choices we make about our diets.
-When we think about the suffering experienced by factory-farmed chickens, it is important to remember that we have the power to make a positive difference.
-By taking the step towards a plant-based lifestyle, we can help save countless animals from similar fates.
+The fates of animals are closely linked to the dietary choices we make.
+When we consider the suffering endured by turbo-growth industrial chickens, it's crucial to remember that we hold the power to effect positive change.
+By embracing a plant-based lifestyle, we can help save countless animals from similar fates.

-A plant-based diet and vegan lifestyle means refraining from consuming animal products such as meat, milk, and eggs.
-By choosing this lifestyle, we reduce the demand for industrially farmed animals, including the poor chickens that suffer from turbo growth.
+A plant-based diet and vegan lifestyle means avoiding animal products like meat, milk, and eggs.
+Choosing this lifestyle reduces demand for industrially farmed animals, including the poor chickens suffering from turbo growth.

-A plant-based diet is not only good for animals, it also has positive effects on the environment and our own health.
-It reduces water consumption, cuts air pollution, and lowers greenhouse gas emissions, which helps fight climate change.
-At the same time, it has been shown to have health benefits, such as a lower risk of cardiovascular disease and diabetes.
+A plant-based diet is not only better for animals, it also benefits the environment and our health.
+It reduces water use, cuts air pollution, and lowers greenhouse gas emissions, helping combat climate change.
+It also offers health benefits, like lowering risks of heart disease and diabetes.

-By taking this simple step and choosing a plant-based lifestyle, we can all play an active role in protecting wildlife and promoting better lives for animals.
-It is a way to show compassion for all creatures on our planet and contribute to creating a more just world for animals.
-So let's work together for a future where animals no longer suffer unnecessary pain and degradation because of our choices.
+By taking this simple step to choose a plant-based lifestyle, we all play an active role in protecting animal life and promoting better lives for animals.
+It’s a way to show compassion for all creatures on our planet and help create a more just world for animals.
+Let’s work together for a future where animals no longer suffer needless pain and humiliation because of our choices.

 Switch to a plant-based diet today and be part of the solution for animals and our planet.